-- 1. ports 10Mbps and 100Mbps data rates. - 2.
+- 1. Ports 10Mbps and 100Mbps data rates. - 2.
 Uses a single 50 MHz clock reference (provided internally or externally). - 3.
 Provides independent 2-bit wide (di-bit) transmit and receive data paths. - 4.
-Contains two distinct groups of signals: one for transmission and the other for reception
+Contains two distinct groups of signals: one for transmission and the other for reception provided by the KSZ8873RLL internally and the REFCLKI\3 pin is unconnected.
+For the external reference clock, the clock will provide to KSZ8873RLL via REFCLKI\3.

-When EN_REFCLKO_3 is high, KSZ8863RLL will output a 50MHz in REFCLKO_3.
+When EN\REFCLKO\3 is high, KSZ8873RLL will output a 50MHz in REFCLKO\3.
 Register 198 bit[3] is used to select internal or external reference clock.
-Internal reference clock means that the clock for the RMII of KSZ8863RLL will be provided by the KSZ8863RLL internally and the REFCLKI_3 pin is unconnected.
-For the external reference clock, the clock will provide to KSZ8863RLL via REFCLKI_3.
+Internal reference clock means that the clock for the RMII of KSZ8873RLL will be

-Note: If the reference clock is not provided by the KSZ8863RLL, this 50MHz reference clock has to be used in X1 pin instead of the 25MHz crystal since the clock skew of these two clock sources will impact on the RMII timing.
+Note: If the reference clock is not provided by the KSZ8873RLL, this 50MHz reference clock has to be used in X1 pin instead of the 25MHz crystal since the clock skew of these two clock sources will impact on the RMII timing.
 The SPIQ clock selection strapping option pin is connected to low to select the 50MHz input.

-Reg198[3] EN_REFCLKO_3 Clock Source Note 0 0 External 50MHz OSC input to REFCLKI_3 EN_REFCLKO_3 = 0 to Disable REFCLKO_3 for better EMI 0 1 REFCLKO_3 Output Is Feedback to REFCLKI_3 EN_REFCLKO_3 = 1 to Enable REFCLKO_3 1 1 Internal Clock Source REFCLKI_3 is unconnected EN_REFCLKO_3 = 1 to Enable REFCLKO_3 1 0 Not suggest
+Reg198[3] EN_REFCLKO_3 Clock Source Note 0 0 External 50MHz OSC input to REFCLKI_3 EN_REFCLKO_3 = 0 to Disable REFCLKO_3 for better EMI 0 1 REFCLKO_3 Output Is Feedback to REFCLKI_3 EN_REFCLKO_3 = 1 to Enable REFCLKO_3 1 1 Internal Clock Source REFCLKI_3 is unconnected EN_REFCLKO_3 = 1 to Enable REFCLKO_3 1 0 Not suggested